 - Is the Mobile optimization consistently available, for all important end devices?

 Ideally, you should let important customers or friends try out your new shop design.
 Only in this way will you discover central weaknesses that are detrimental to your conversion.

-You can find more WooCommerce tips in our 70-page e-book WooCommerce for professionals.
-The book is aimed at freelancers, agencies, WP professionals and also at beginners.
+Get more WooCommerce tips in our 70-page e-book WooCommerce for professionals.
+This book is aimed at freelancers, agencies, WordPress professionals as well as beginners.